diogohalmeida/FEUP-PLOG-PROJ/README.md

 ### Board

 For the board representation we used lists within a list (a matrix).
 This proved to be the most efficient way to represent both rows and columns.
 For the pieces and their illustration, we used 3 integers: a 0 represents an empty space, with the Black and Red Players being represented by 1's and 2's, respectively.
-Below is the implementation of the board:
+Below is the implementation of an example board:

 ```
 [